 Small Business Revolution 2010

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »I'll tell you one of the most encouraging signs I saw in 2009: It was small-business owners in the streets, protesting.
+Opinions expressed by Entrepreneur contributors are their own.I'll tell you one of the most encouraging signs I saw in 2009: It was small-business owners in the streets, protesting.

 I'm referring to business owners who rallied at sites around the country to oppose healthcare reform, in one case more than 100 of them gathering outside the Richmond, Va., offices of Virginia Senator Mark Warner.